nickheaphy/BigSpender/README.md

 ### Reporting

 Todo - still need to decided how to show.

-Jupyter Notebook?
+Currently there is a `report.py` that I have been working on.
+The is intended to output an image that will be displayed on a Kindle in our kitchen.
+At the moment I am still trying to figure out what to display (that is more than just showing how much more money my wife spends than I do...)

 ## Todo